 After reviewing the options above and you have decided that chemical vapor deposition with Parylene is an ideal application process for your project, consider HZO.
 Proprietary CVD equipment with the largest coating chambers in the industry and optimized square chambers addresses many of the limitations of the CVD process.
-Our team of dedicated engineers looks forward to helping guide you through the coating process from beginning to end, so send a message today.
+Our dedicated engineers look forward to helping guide you through the coating process from beginning to end, so send a message today.

 Watch the webinar regarding the four critical things to know about conformal coating